 If you are joining squares that have different colored final rows, you will have to decide which color blends in the best.
 You may even like to use a contrasting color to create a neat border on each block.
 I have used a contrasting color for clarity.

 - Insert the needle through back loops from right to left.

-- Lift yarn up and over, and insert from right to left again, through back loops of next crochet stitch.
+- Lift the yarn up and over, and insert from right to left again and through the back loops of the next crochet stitch.

 - Continue until blocks are joined together.

 2. Invisible Crochet Join

 You will be working ladder stitch to crochet join squares in this way.
 This is also called mattress stitch.
 When pulled tight, the stitches disappear into the crochet fabric.
 This makes this method the most seamless method of joining the blocks.

 To work the ladder stitch: Lay the squares next to each other, front side up.
 I like to work from the bottom to the top of the squares.